rodrigarc/orebro_study/README.md

 renv::restore()
 ```

-To just access the HTML file of the rendered R markdown run
+To just access the HTML file of the rendered R markdown run.
 ```
 bash src/render_Rmd.sh
 ```